 Do I need to send in my birth certificate or my citizenship card/certificate when applying for a passport?

-You do not to mail your birth certificate or citizenship card/certificate when you are renewing your passport.
-However you must send in your current valid passport.
+You do not mail your birth certificate or citizenship card/certificate when you are renewing your passport.
+However, you must send in your current valid passport.